 1. Navigate to a new or existing Download product: Download → All Downloads → Add New (or Edit)

 2. Within the Download Prices section, set Recurring to Yes.
 Once the product is updated, a subscription will be created upon purchase.

 Recurring Product Settings

 Amount applied to the initial and recurring payments.

-How often renewals occur.
-Options are Daily, Weekly, Monthly, Quarterly, Semi-Yearly and Yearly.
+How often do renewals occur?
+Options are Daily, Weekly, Monthly, Quarterly, Semi-Yearly, and Yearly.

-This specifies how many payments should should occur.
-0 is default and allows the subscription to run indefinitely, until the store or customer cancels.
+This specifies how many payments should occur.
+0 is default and allows the subscription to run indefinitely until the store or customer cancels.

 The number chosen includes the initial payment on checkout.
 Once the set number of payments occurs, EDD will set the subscription status to "Completed" and cancel the subscription at the payment gateway.